shinyorg/mauiplatforms/readme.md

 * macOS NSView has no `SizeThatFits()` — the base handler uses `IntrinsicContentSize` and `FittingSize` for native controls, and a custom `SizeThatFits` method on `MacOSContainerView`.
 * `IButton` does not have `Text` or `TextColor` directly — those are on `IText` and `ITextStyle`.
 Handlers cast via `if (button is IText textButton)`.
 * Sample apps use pure C# pages (no XAML) to avoid XAML compilation issues on unsupported platforms.
+* `NavigationPage` dispatches navigation requests via `Handler.Invoke()` (the MAUI command mapper pattern), not direct method calls.
+The handler must register a `CommandMapper` entry for `RequestNavigation` and call `NavigationFinished()` on the view after completing navigation.
+The initial page is pushed automatically by MAUI's `OnHandlerChangedCore`.

 ## Dialogs